ZeusDB/zeusdb-vector-database/README.md

 ### 📏 Scores vs Distances

-All distance metrics in ZeusDB return distance values, not similarity scores:
+All distance metrics in ZeusDB Vector Database return distance values, not similarity scores:

  - Lower values = more similar
  - A score of 0.0 means a perfect match